-The financial viability of the school must be protected at all times.
+The financial viability of the school must always be protected.

 Therefore, the Principal will ensure that:

 - 1. All debt is authorised. - 2.
 Generally accepted accounting practices or principles are met. - 3.
 Tagged funds are only used for approved purposes. - 4.
 Funds spent are within amounts allocated in the fiscal year except where prior Board approval is given for more. - 5.
 All money owed to the school is collected in a timely manner. - 6.
 Timely payments are made to staff and other creditors. - 7.
 All relevant government returns are completed on time.